-Our school processes personal data relating to parents, pupils, staff, governors, visitors and others, and therefore is a data controller.
+Our school processes personal data relating to parents and carers, pupils, staff, governors, visitors and others, and therefore is a data controller.

-The school is registered with the ICO as legally required.
+The school is registered with the ICO / has paid its data protection fee to the ICO, as legally required.
+(Delete as applicable.)